alexpondaven/MarsRover/README.md

 `/drive` GET returns details on the properties about the drive system, including the speed, past and current position of the rover, obstacle positions.

 `/position` POST is fetched when there is a change in the position command on the webpage.
 It updates an array of 4 `unsigned_int8` elements (`'position'`) which indicates the remote control state.
 The array is in the seqeunce of [left,right,forward,backward].
 Value of `1` means button being pressed on the webpage, and vice versa for `0` <br/>
-For example, if the user presses "right" on the webpage, the TCP packet being sent out would be:
+For example, if the user presses "right" on the webpage, the array would be:
 `[0,1,0,0]`

 ### Database